getMBP/FullStack-Learning-Resources/Interview ques.md

 https://www.w3schools.com/css/tryit.asp?filename=trycss_inline-block_span1
 https://www.w3schools.com/cssref/pr_class_display.asp

-6) what is fixed positioning : what happens to width and height if you apply the fixed positioning on some element.
+**6) what is fixed positioning : what happens to width and height if you apply the fixed positioning on some element.**

 ```html
 <body>